-This graph displays the optimized workforce mix over all time periods.
+This graph displays how a single capability has been assigned across the personnel groups over all time periods.
 This graph displays how the need for a specific capability (Joint Capability Area) has been distributed across the personnel groups.
 The capability must be selected from the dropdown menu.
 By default, the workforce mix is shown over all scenarios and all capabilities are shown.
 This graph can be limited to a specific capability and/or scenario using the dropdown menu.